brimdata/super/book/src/super-sql/functions/strings/grep.md

 > _String matches are case insensitive while regular expression
 > and glob matches are case sensitive.
 In a forthcoming release, case sensitivity
-> will be a expressible for all three pattern types._
+> will be expressible for all three pattern types._

 The entire input value is traversed:
 * for records, each field name is traversed and each field value is traversed or descended